 MPI is a standard library for performing parallel processing using a distributed memory model.
-The Oakley, Ruby, and Owens clusters at OSC can use the OpenMPI implementation of the Message Passing Interface (MPI).
+The Ruby, Owens, and Pitzer clusters at OSC can use the OpenMPI implementation of the Message Passing Interface (MPI).

 Availability and Restrictions

 OpenMPI is available to all OSC users.
 If you have any questions, please contact OSC Help.

 Setup on OSC Clusters